How To Really Get Out Of A Speeding Ticket

 There are many ways to fight a speeding ticket.
 Unfortunately, the following strategies are generally urban myths and probably will not work for you.

 MYTH 1 – If the cop does not show up to your contested hearing, the court grants you a default judgment.

 This is almost always not true.
 The citing officer is generally not required to attend the contested hearing unless a subpoena was sent.
 99.99% of the time, you will get nowhere with this strategy.

 MYTH 2 – The cop got the description of my car wrong.
 He wrote that I was driving a 1998 red Toyota Camry, but clearly you can see that it was actually a 1999 orange Toyota Corolla!

 This rarely works.
 The officer’s description of your vehicle needs to be way off so that the respondent cannot be easily discerned from the citation and accompanying affidavit.
 If you were driving a mini-cooper and the citation says it was a pickup hauling a horse trailer, then you’ve got an argument.
 But this is rare.
 Also, if he got a letter or two wrong on your license plate – the Court will likely rule that this is a “Scrivners Error” that failed to prejudice the defendant.

-MYTH 3 – I was going the speed of traffic.
-I wasn’t going any faster than anybody else.
+MYTH 3 – I was going at the speed of traffic.
+Why did I receive a speeding ticket If I wasn’t going any faster than anybody else?

 This is more a plea for mercy than an actual defense.
 In fact, it’s an admission that you were speeding.
 It doesn’t matter if everybody was doing it, you were the one who got caught.
 The court might reduce your fine, but will still find that you committed the infraction, and that may affect your insurance premiums in addition to potential other harms depending on your driving history.